tomru/axiom/README.md

 ##### Commits

-Commits use the [https://github.com/conventional-changelog-archived-repos/conventional-changelog-angular/blob/master/convention.mdconventional][commit format from angular].
+Commits use the [commit format from angular](https://github.com/conventional-changelog-archived-repos/conventional-changelog-angular/blob/master/convention.md).
 Optionally you can create commits in the appropriate form by running:

 ```shell script
 npx git-cz